Founder and Executive Director of the Equal Justice Initiative

 Stevenson has argued and won multiple cases at the U.S. Supreme Court, including a 2019 ruling protecting condemned prisoners who suffer from dementia and a landmark 2012 ruling that banned mandatory life-without-parole sentences for all children ages 17 or younger.
 Stevenson has initiated major new anti-poverty and anti-discrimination efforts that challenge inequality in America.
 He led the creation of two highly acclaimed cultural sites in Montgomery, which opened in 2018, The Legacy Museum and The National Memorial for Peace and Justice.
 These national landmark institutions chronicle the legacy of slavery, lynching and racial segregation and the connection to mass incarceration and contemporary issues of racial bias.

 Stevenson's work has won him numerous awards including 40 honorary doctorates, the MacArthur Foundation "Genius" Prize and the American Bar Association's (ABA) highest honor, the ABA Medal.
 He is a graduate of the Harvard Law School and the Harvard School of Government, and the author of the New York Times bestseller, "Just Mercy," which looks inside America's flawed criminal justice system and compels readers to confront inequality and injustice.
-Now an award-winning motion picture starring Michael B. Jordan and Jaimie Foxx, "Just Mercy" presents the unforgettable, true story of Bryan Stevenson (Jordan) and the case of Walter McMillian (Foxx) who was convicted and sentenced to death for a crime he did not commit.
+The 2019 award-winning film starring Michael B. Jordan and Jaimie Foxx, depicts the unforgettable, true story of Bryan Stevenson (Jordan) and the case of Walter McMillian (Foxx) who was convicted and sentenced to death for a crime he did not commit.

 Watch the trailer